David Smukler: Professional career

-Later years
+Later life

 In 1946, Smukler moved to California and was employed for three years as a station manager with the Standard Oil Company.
 He later worked in tire sales and held managerial posts with different companies.
 In 1947 it was reported that he joined the football coaching staff at Loyola University in Los Angeles as an end coach.
 Smukler later became West Coast commissioner for the Pop Warner Conference.
 He founded the Pop Warner Conference in Los Angeles and received the group's first Joe Tomlin All-American Award for “service beyond the call of duty.”

 At time of his death, Smukler was general sales manager for Bridgestone Tire Co. of America, Inc. He was stricken with a heart attack at Los Angeles International Airport while preparing to board a plane for a sales meeting in Tulsa, Oklahoma.
 Smukler was 56 years old.
 He had suffered from heart trouble and undergone surgery seven years earlier for the installation of a pacemaker.